evan-erdos/evan-erdos.github.io/_posts/2015-10-12-smile-drive.md

 These functions deal with audio input:

-- `p.setupAudio` initializes audio system
+- `setupAudio` initializes audio system
-- `p.getAudio` gets the volume, maps it to the sun
+- `getAudio` gets the volume, maps it to the sun

 ```coffee
     setupAudio = ->